Introduction

 - D1: Establish the Team.
 Form a cross-functional team with the necessary knowledge and skills to address the problem.

 - D2: Describe the Problem.
 Clearly define the problem.
-There are several tools, such as 5W2H, Is/Is-Not etc.
+There are several tools, such as 5W2H, Is / Is Not, etc.

 - D3: Develop Interim Containment Actions.
 Determine and implement immediate actions to contain the problem and prevent escalation.
 Interim actions are maintained until subsequent corrective actions are successfully implemented.